TSypko/movie-browser/README.md

 Explore movies, TV Shows, cast and crew in easy way.
 In this app you will find thousands of titles, cast and crew to discover.
-You will learn their details and viewers ratings.
+You will able to find out their details and viewers ratings.
 The data is presented in a friendly way so that you can freely navigate the ocean of movies database.

 ![Thematic Break](readme/thematicBreak.png)